omkarakaya/machine-learning-and-python-notes/nlp/llm_evaluation.md

     - Evaluate with human evaluation.
     - Tune a prompt which achieves a similar evaulation performance to metrics from the users.
     - We can use traditional train-validation-test splits for prompt tuninig.
+    - Increase number of items in case of a overfitting/underfitting.
     - Use the prompt on larger tasks.
 - We can rely on one or multiple LLMs.
 - If we use multiple LLMs, we can apply majority voting or averages.